 Students who have completed courses on core curriculum subjects as part of their undergraduate degree program or have relevant work-related experience may request permission from the Department of Computer Science to replace the corresponding core courses with graduate-level computer information systems electives.
 Please refer to the MET CS Academic Policies Manual for further details.

 In addition to the blended MS in Computer Information Systems core curriculum (20 credits), students pursuing a concentration in IT Project Management must also satisfy the following requirements:

 Required IT Project Management Courses

-- MET CS 632 EL IT Project Management
+MET CS 632 Information Technology Project Management

-- MET CS 633 EL Distributed Software Development and Management
+MET CS 633 Software Quality, Testing, and Security Management

 View all Computer Science & IT graduate courses.